wp-plugins/sp-news-and-widget/readme.txt

  <code>Important Note :
 *Now you can also scroll main page news section.
 A Setting page also added.
 *By default scrolling is enabled in the main  news page.
-If you want static news then please go to seeting > News Widget Settings and make "Main page news scrolling" false  </code>
+If you want static news then please go to "setting > News Widget Settings" and make "Main page news scrolling" false  </code>

 View [screenshots](http://wordpress.org/plugins/sp-news-and-widget/screenshots/) for additional information.